bahobab/lvtest/README.md

 Upon application start there is a recursive call to the SWAPI API people endpoint.
 The call starts in the useEffect hook.
-It then populate the names state that is used to feed the Select component, implemented in the SelectName.js file.
+It then populates the names state that is used to feed the Select component, implemented in the SelectName.js file.

 The Select component is fed gradually by the recursive call.
 An earlier implementation was made on the server side (ExpressJS) but it was failing due to timeout, as I was trying to compile all the character names before sending the results back to the client.